 INDICATORS FOR REGIONAL BENCHMARKING

 Benchmarking is an abused word, the authentic meaning of which has been lost in use.
 Born as a TQM (Total Quality Management) function, it should be considered as a continuous improvement strategy and a change management process, not a one-time exercise.

 LIVING LABS AND COLLECTIVE CREATIVITY

-Collective Creativity is a concept that is transversal to the work of the MED Programme’s Creative and Social Innovation Community, linking the shared community dimension of innovation with both the professional and organisational dimensions of creativity.
-In both aspects, Collective Creativity goes beyond the normally individualistic understanding of how creativity works to point towards a new dynamic with important implications for local development policies.
+Collective Creativity is a core concept of the S&C Community, linking the community dimension of innovation with both the professional and organisational dimensions of creativity.
+In both aspects, it goes beyond the understanding of how creativity works to point towards a new dynamic with implications for local development policies.

 Policy Briefing #5

 KNOWLEDGE CHAMPIONS FOR INCLUSIVE INNOVATION